Be sure you know your true heart’s desire, or you may find yourself surprised by what you receive.

 - Original Chapter 1: The first draft of Passion Blue began much earlier–with Giulia’s childhood, and a chapter in which she and her mother look at the precious horoscope and talk about Giulia’s future.
 But on the theory that a book should start as close as possible to the event that triggers the story, my editor and I decided to cut this chapter and incorporate the backstory elsewhere.

-The followup to Passion Blue, Color Song, will be published in the fall of 2014 by Amazon Children’s Publishing.
+The followup to Passion Blue, Color Song, will be published in September 2014 by Amazon Children’s Publishing.
 In this scene, Giulia has run away from the convent of Santa Marta, disguised as a boy.
 Things have been going well so far, and she has gotten a little over-confident…something she’s about to regret.